Sponge-bink/alfred-clipboard-history-archive/README.md

 Invoke the `clipboardarchive` keyword (can be customized inside ‘Configure Workflow…’ button) and choose ‘Backup to …’ option.

 All your data will be backed up to the directory you specified inside ‘Configure Workflow…’.
-If you have no backups.
-A new ‘all.sqlite3’ database will be created to store all backed up items from now on.
+A new ‘all.sqlite3’ database will be created to store all backed up items from now on if you have no backups.

 ![](images/3.png)